tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 ray start --address='10.6.0.5:6379' --redis-password='5241590000000000'
 ```

-See Ray dashboard (http://127.0.0.1:8265) running on head node, and ensure that all worker machines are correctly connected to this cluster.
+See Ray dashboard (http://127.0.0.1:8265) running on head node, and ensure that all worker machines have correctly connected to this cluster.

 Login to head node and run ```train_cluster.py``` on head node.<br>
-The following command will run 2 workers.
-(Please change this value to meet the number of workers.
+The following command will run 2 training workers.
+(Please change this value to meet the number of training workers.
 See the following note for settings.)

 ```
 cd minecraft-rl-on-ray-cluster
 python3 train_cluster.py --num_workers 2 --num_cpus_per_worker 3
 ```

 > Note (Important) : Because of Minecraft port conflicts, mutiple worker process cannot run on a single machine.
-Set ```num_cpus_per_worker``` to run exact 1 worker process on a single worker node.
-(In this example, I have used virtual machines with each 4 cores.)
+Set ```num_cpus_per_worker``` to run exact 1 worker on a single worker node.
+(In this example, I have used virtual machines with 4 cores.)

-The output (statistics in each training iterations) will be shown in the console, and the results will be logged in ```./logs``` folder.
+The output (statistics in each training iterations) will be shown in the console, and the results (checkpoint files with trained parameters) will be logged in ```./logs``` folder.

-When you have finished training, please run the following command on each machines (both head node and workers) to stop Ray runtime.
+When you have finished training, please run the following command on each machines (both head node and workers) to stop Ray runtime process.

 ````
 ray stop